Reach Out Today

 • Botox (Botulinum toxin)

 Muscle relaxer drugs carry with them the potential for dependence, abuse, and addiction.
+Certain risk factors—such as a personal or family history of substance abuse, mental health disorders, or environmental influences—can increase the likelihood of misuse or addiction to muscle relaxers.
 For that reason, some of them, like Soma, are categorized as Schedule IV under the Controlled Substances Act.
+Many benzodiazepines are also Schedule IV substances.

 There are two primary categories of muscle relaxers: centrally-acting muscle relaxers and peripherally-acting muscle relaxers.

 Centrally-acting muscle relaxers, such as baclofen, cyclobenzaprine, and tizanidine target the central nervous system (CNS).
 They depress the CNS, inhibiting the transmission of pain signals between the spinal cord and the brain, resulting in a dampened response from the muscles.
-This reduces muscle contractions and eases tension, providing relief from muscle spasms and pain.
+This reduces muscle contractions and eases tension, providing relief from muscle spasms and pain, and helping to relieve tension.

 How Long Do Muscle Relaxers Stay in Your System?